jeremytammik/tbc/a/1931_log_and_monitor.md

 You can't get UID from these, since the element is no longer available to look it up on.

-I rack my brains to think how you could do this without implicating the wrong person but I think the simple answer is whatever method you use system failures could lead to the wrong person being implicated.
+I rack my brains to think how you could do this without implicating the wrong person, but I think the simple answer is whatever method you use system failures could lead to the wrong person being implicated.

 As an extreme example: